flintlib/flint/doc/source/fmpz_poly.rst

     equal to 1).
 The result is undefined otherwise.

     Uses a multimodular algorithm.
-The resultant is first computed and extended GCD's modulo various primes `p` are computed and combined using CRT.
+The resultant is first computed and extended GCDs modulo various primes `p` are computed and combined using CRT.
 When the CRT stabilises the resulting polynomials are simply reduced modulo further primes until a proven bound is reached.